GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### I’ll use dirty tricks for two reasons.
+One is, if it’s really going to give me a performance improvement.
+Or sometimes just for pure pleasure.
+In any case, I document it; I don’t just put it in there.
 >
-> ~ *Bill Gates*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts